wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

-    *   (ad) prescribing for the purposes of [section 46K][66] any matters that disqualify a person from being appointed as a counsellor, which, without limitation, may include having a conviction for certain types of offences:
+    *   (ad) prescribing for the purposes of [section 46K][76] any matters that disqualify a person from being appointed as a counsellor, which, without limitation, may include having a conviction for certain types of offences:

-    *   (ae) prescribing for the purposes of section 46M the maximum number of counselling sessions that may be carried out under section 46G:
+    *   (ae) prescribing for the purposes of [section 46M][78] the maximum number of counselling sessions that may be carried out under [section 46G][72]:

-    *   (af) prescribing for the purposes of section 46N the amount of fees and expenses payable for counselling services provided under section 46G:
+    *   (af) prescribing for the purposes of [section 46N][79] the amount of fees and expenses payable for counselling services provided under [section 46G][72]:

-    *   (ag) specifying for the purposes of sections 46O and 47B(2) 1 or more parenting information programmes that provide information about the effects of a relationship breakdown, including---
+    *   (ag) specifying for the purposes of [sections 46O][81] and [47B(2)][90] 1 or more parenting information programmes that provide information about the effects of a relationship breakdown, including---

         *   (i) how a child may be affected when parents separate; and